aliarain/aliarainblog/README.md

 My Portfolio is built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).

-## to use this site as your next as your next template try these steps
+## to use this site as your next template try these steps

 To get started with this template, first install the npm dependencies: